Why Your Arborvitae is Turning Brown and How to Fix It

 Keep in mind that even with the best care, some arborvitae trees may reach a point of no return.
 It's important to assess the overall health of your arborvitae regularly and make informed decisions based on the indicators we've discussed.
 This might involve the difficult decision to remove and replace your tree, but it's all in the name of maintaining a vibrant and thriving landscape.

 In your journey to care for these magnificent trees, remember that knowledge and patience are your best allies.
+When in doubt, you can reach out to Arborist Now for expert-level knowledge and care of your arborvitae.
 By staying informed, acting promptly when necessary, and providing the care they need, your arborvitae trees will continue to grace your property with their timeless beauty for years to come.
-Happy gardening!

 Originally posted on August 29, 2023